How many people do you know-right now-who are on a diet?

 A lower metabolic rate only means that losing fat will occur at a slightly slower pace.

-However, it is certainly possible to achieve weight loss while keeping our metabolic rate high and there are several different ways we can do this.
+However, it is certainly possible to achieve quick weight loss while keeping our metabolic rate high and there are several different ways we can do this.

 1. Lower carbohydrate diets